 Contract liabilities include billings in excess of revenue recognized and accrual of certain contract obligations.
 The Company had contract liabilities at December 31, 2024, 2023 and 2022 of \$346,279, \$2,767,913 and \$0, respectively.
 Contract liabilities at December 31, 2024 relate to billings in excess of revenue recognized.
-Contract liabilities at December 31, 2023 included costs accrued for an ongoing contract expected to be loss making with the loss of \$2,542,913 reported on the consolidated statements of operations for the year.
+Contract liabilities at December 31, 2024 relate to be loss making with the loss of \$2,542,913 reported on the consolidated statements of operations for the year.
 Revenue of \$705,000 was reported during the year ended December 31, 2024 relating to this liability, \$455,000 of which was related to contract modifications made in 2024.
 The decrease in contract liabilities at December 31, 2024 is primarily attributable to costs incurred on the loss making contract in the first half of 2024 being offset against the accrual.

-${\it Unfulfilled Performance Obligations}-As \ of \ December \ 31,2024, there \ were \ no \ unfulfilled \ performance \ obligations.$
+Unfulfilled Performance Obligations - As of December 31, 2024, there were no unfulfilled performance obligations.